 1.1 Review of Literature

-The majority of information that we needed in order to begin to develop a mobile application for the AIRPACT system was found through studying the AIRPACT website.
-Through their website, we are able to better understand what the AIRPACT system does and what kind of information it provides to users.
-This was integral for us so we could determine major requirements the mobile application should have.
 The main focus of the AIRPACT system is to provide future forecasts of predicted air quality values for a variety of pollutants including but not limited to PM2.5 and Ozone.
-This leads us to determine that the main focus of the mobile app will be to display these future casts to users.
-Through their website, we also know that AIRPACT is only used for the Pacific Northwest region of the United States including Washington, Idaho and Oregon.
-Thus, the application should be focused on this region and the individual locations within it.
-The AIRPACT system provides future forecasts hourly for up to 48 hours for numerous different pollutants and it displays this information through Google Maps.
-There are a wide variety of graphics products offered through the AIRPACT website ranging from future forecast of certain emissions across the region to charts detailing the past performance of the AIRPACT system versus actual observed results at sensors.
-One of their main sources of data for driving their model predictions is the use of sensors placed around the Pacific Northwest.
-Some of these are AIRNOW sites and these sites take critical observations of pollutants that AIRPACT then uses for its forecasts.
-These sensors are vital to the system and so we should try to incorporate data about these sites to the users on the mobile application.
-Through a detailed review of the AIRPACT website, we are able to begin planning what data needs to be displayed through our mobile application.
+The AIRPACT system’s domain is restricted to the Pacific Northwest region of the United States including Washington, Idaho and Oregon.
+The system provides future forecasts hourly for up to 48 hours for numerous different pollutants and it displays this information through the use of several different layers in Google Maps.
+There are a wide variety of graphics products offered through the AIRPACT website ranging from future forecast of certain emissions across the region to charts detailing the past performance of their models compared to actual observed results at sensors.
+Important observations are made at numerous AIRNOW sensors places around the Pacific Northwest region.
+These sensors are a vital part of the AIRPACT system as it allows users to compare the predicted values made by AIRPACT against the observed values at the AIRNOW sites.
+This provides a user with the ability to determine how accurate the AIRPACT system has been running at that site within the past week or more.
+An in-depth review of the AIRPACT website provides us with the most important details regarding the AIRPACT system and which of their products should be displayed through a mobile application.